Contemplating electromagnetic phenomena in lived experience through somatic meditation: Discussion

-Finally, the contemplative practice had a notably positive impact on the students' somatic, affective, and cognitive states.
-Empirical research has shown that contemplative practices, particularly those incorporating elements of traditional mindfulness meditation, can help support student mental health under academic stress by fostering important cognitive processes such as attention and information processing, as well as by decreasing stress and anxiety \cite{Goleman2017}.
+Finally, the contemplative practice had a notably positive impact on the students’ somatic, affective, and cognitive states.
+Research has shown that contemplative practices, particularly those incorporating elements of traditional mindfulness meditation, can help support student mental health under academic stress by fostering important cognitive processes such as attention and information processing, as well as by decreasing stress and anxiety \cite{Goleman2017}.
 Although these effects would not persist following a single meditation session, the contemplative practice may serve to introduce students to the benefits of integrating a mindfulness meditation practice into their daily lives.

-Although we were unable to follow up with the students at the end of the quarter, many students mentioned the contemplative practice specifically in their course evaluations as a particularly impactful element of the course.
-In the future, we would like to administer the CLASS as a pre- and post-test in order to obtain quantitative data on the effect of contemplative practices on students' beliefs about physics, as well as to compare contemplative practices with other interventions aimed at integrating formal theory and personal experience in the undergraduate physics curriculum.
+Many students mentioned the contemplative practice specifically in their course evaluations as a particularly impactful element of the course.

-In an era in which students leave our undergraduate courses unconvinced of the applicability of formal physical principles to the real world, contemplative practices offer an opportunity for students to attend to manifestations of physical phenomena in their lived experience.
-This process naturally allows them to draw connections between the abstract and the experiential, but, more importantly, to be motivated by a genuine sense of wonder about nature.
-The German natural philosopher Johann Wolfgang von Goethe described this process beautifully when he wrote,

-\begin{quote} The desire for knowledge first stirs in us when we become aware of significant phenomena which require our attention.
-To sustain this interest we must deepen our involvement in the objects of our attention and gradually become better acquainted with them.
-Only then will we notice all manner of things crowding in upon us.
-We will be compelled to distinguish, differentiate and resynthesize, a process which finally leads to an order we can survey with some degree of satisfaction \cite{Naydler1996}. \end{quote}